kSuroweczka/Face-Identity-Identification/README.md

 2. **Extract Frames**:

-   - Open and run the `frames_extracting.ipynb` notebook.
+   - Open and run the `frames_extraction.ipynb` notebook.
 This will extract frames from your video footage.

 3. **Detect Faces**: